 If confinement causes neurological injury, incarceration without psychological rehabilitation is a form of compounded harm.
 The Human By Design conference is built around translating this scientific conclusion into policy language and actionable reform.

-ReFeeding is EL Sawyer's trauma-healing-centered approach to weight loss and metabolic restoration — built on the understanding that the bodies of formerly incarcerated people carry a specific physiological history that conventional wellness frameworks ignore entirely.
+ReFeeding is EL Sawyer's trauma-healing-centered approach to weight loss and metabolic restoration.
+Rooted in his own experience of incarceration, it was born from the recognition that chronic trauma leaves a physiological imprint that conventional wellness frameworks were never designed to address.

-The framework draws on emerging neuro-informed research, EL's lived experience, and ongoing collaboration with researchers studying the long-term physiological effects of incarceration.
+The framework draws on emerging neuro-informed research, EL's lived experience, and ongoing collaboration with researchers studying the long-term physiological effects of trauma across lived contexts.

 Core Principles